State Licensing Boards and the Federation of State Medical Boards

 The Federation of State Medical Boards (FSMB) serves as the primary center for collection, maintenance, and reporting of disciplinary actions taken against physicians by its member boards and other governmental authorities.
 Disciplinary actions are reported to the FSMB by state licensing and disciplinary boards, Canadian licensing authorities, the U.S. armed forces, the U.S. Department of Health and Human Services, and the Education Commission for Foreign Medical Graduates.

-FSMB’s membership is comprised of the medical boards of all states, the District of Columbia, Guam, Puerto Rico, and the Virgin Islands, and includes 11 of the 16 separate osteopathic boards in the United States.
-The ten Canadian provincial medical licensing authorities hold affiliate membership.
+FSMB's membership is composed of the medical boards of all states, the District of Columbia, Guam, Puerto Rico, and the Virgin Islands, and includes separate osteopathic boards in the United States.
 The Federation is a parent and member organization of the National Board of Medical Examiners, the Accreditation Council for Continuing Medical Education, and the American Board of Medical Specialists.